getporter/porter/docs/content/porter-or-duffle.md

 * translating the Porter manifest into a bundle.json
 * creating a Dockerfile for the invocation image
-* building and pushing the invocation image
+* building the invocation image

 So it's still there, but you don't have to mess with it. 😎 A few of the sections in the Porter manifest to map 1:1 to sections in the bundle.json file, such as the bundle metadata, Parameters, and Credentials.